ritviksahajpal/cavapy/README.md

 ## Installation
 cavapy can be installed with pip.
-ENsure that you are not using a python version > 13.
+Ensure that you are not using a python version > 13.

 ```
 conda create -n test python=3.11